-These scams range from simple to sophisticated, but many of them are initiated using a single phone call.
+Tax season allows con artists to scam taxpayers out of their hard-earned money each year in the United States.
+These scams range from simple to sophisticated, but many are initiated using a single phone call.

-Here’s how phone scammers are targeting taxpayers this tax season, and how you can spot an IRS phone scam.
+Here’s how phone fraudsters are targeting taxpayers this tax season and how you can spot an IRS phone scam.

 The “Accidental Refund”

-In the most recent variation of the phone-based tax scam, scammers attempt to convince taxpayers that the IRS has mistakenly awarded them a refund, and will ask for that refund to be “returned.”
+In the most recent variation of the phone-based tax scam, scammers attempt to convince taxpayers that the IRS has mistakenly awarded them a refund and will ask for it to be “returned”.

-In this scam, thieves have stolen tax data from individuals or tax professionals.
+Thieves have stolen tax data from individuals or tax professionals in this scam.
 They use that data to file fraudulent tax returns in taxpayers’ names, then have the IRS deposit refunds in the taxpayer’s actual bank accounts.
 Once the tax “refund” is processed, the scammers will contact taxpayers by phone (either by a live person or an automated call with a callback number), posing as the IRS and asking for the erroneous refunds to be returned.

-Of course, when the taxpayer verifies that funds were really deposited in their account, this lends the scam the appearance of legitimacy.
+Of course, when the taxpayer verifies that funds were deposited in their account, this lends the scam the appearance of legitimacy.
 The scammer may use strong-arm tactics, including threats of jail time or arrest warrants, to convince you to pay them over the phone.
-Of course, those funds will go to the thieves, not back to the IRS.
+But, of course, those funds will go to the thieves, not back to the IRS.

 The Collection Call